 Simply puree the pumpkin and vanilla with a squeeze of honey in the blender until smooth.
 I told you this was simple.

 Pour into either ice cube trays or mini muffin tins.
 It’s so important to keep the portions small.

-Allow to thaw a few minutes then pop them out and store them in a freezer bag.
+After they are fully frozen in their muffin or ice cube trays, allow thawing a few minutes then pop them out.
+It is best to store them in a freezer bag.